Severe Weather Notification

 - Iowa Department of Transportation Winter Road Conditions

 Severe Weather Policy

 Whenever possible, the University continues to function during inclement weather.
-Regularly scheduled classes meet to the extent that students and faculty are able to travel to campus and attend classes.
 Individuals should use good judgment and avoid serious risks in traveling to campus or in attending classes.
 Link to full policy.